Trip Summary and Itinerary Map

 Day 1: Helsinki

-Your adventure begins with a one-night stay in Helsinki, Finland's capital.
+In June 2020 your adventure begins with a one-night stay in Helsinki, Finland's capital, included as part of the transfer package.

 Day 2: Embarkation from Murmansk